jrgdrs/MetropolisUV/readme.md

 # MetropolisUV

-Selection and customization moved uppercase letters also to lowcase letter positions and added small capitals of the font Metropolis (https://github.com/dw5/Metropolis) prepared communication for the Band Ultraviolet (https://ultraviolett-band.de).
+Selection and customization moved uppercase letters also to lowcase letter positions and added small capitals of the font Metropolis (https://github.com/dw5/Metropolis) prepared for the communications of the German band Ultraviolett (https://ultraviolett-band.de).

 ## Character set